edragonetti/empa-Assign/readme.md

 A series of rest services that consume and produce json data.<BR>
 All the rest services are under jwt authentication<BR>

-/api/logIn      It creates a jwt token, sets a http only cookie(in production it must be also with secure flag) and returns a json response with the created token.
+/api/logIn      It creates a jwt token, sets a http only cookie(in production it must be also with secure flag) and returns a json response with the created token.<BR>
-input: {"username":"xxxxxx","password":"yyyyyy"}
+input: {"username":"xxxxxx","password":"yyyyyy"}<BR>

 /api/getTemp     it returns in json the values contained in TEMP.csv <BR>